Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Random Complexes

 \subsection{Random \cech Complexes}

-For the remainder of this section we shall treat only the random sample $\cX_n$, although similar statements could be made regarding the Poisson case.
-Retaining the notation of the previous section, and defining $\bk \definedas \beta_k(\CC(\cX_n,r_n))$, our aim will be to examine relationships between the random variables $\Nk$ and the $\bk$ and $\bkm$.
-In addition, we shall compare our results for $\Nk$ to those of \cite{kahle_topology_2009} and \cite{kahle_limit_2010} for $\bk$, using Morse theory to explain the connections.
+Retaining the notation of the previous section, and defining $\bk \definedas \beta_k(\CC(\cP_n,r_n))$, our aim will be to examine relationships between the random variables $\Nk$ and the $\bk$ and $\bkm$.
+In addition, we shall compare our results for $\Nk$ to those of \cite{kahle_random_2011} and \cite{kahle_limit_2010} for $\bk$, using Morse theory to explain the connections.
+Note that the results in \cite{kahle_random_2011} are phrased in terms of the random samples case (with $n$ $\iid$ points), however the proofs there can be easily adjusted to fit the Poisson case as well (as in \cite{kahle_limit_2010} or \cite{bobrowski2012thesis}, where both the Poisson and random samples cases are treated).

-In direct analogy to the results of Section \ref{sec:results}, \cite{kahle_topology_2009,kahle_limit_2010} show that the limiting behavior of $\CC(\cX_n, r_n)$ splits into three main regimes, depending on the limit of $n\rnd$.
-In the subcritical ($n\rnd\to 0$) or dust phase, in which the \cech complex consists mostly of small disconnected particles and very few holes, Theorem 3.2 in \cite{kahle_topology_2009} states that for $ 1 \le k \le d-1$,
+In direct analogy to the results of Section \ref{sec:results}, \cite{kahle_random_2011,kahle_limit_2010} show that the limiting behavior of $\CC(\cP_n, r_n)$ splits into three main regimes, depending on the limit of $n\rnd$.
+In the subcritical ($n\rnd\to 0$) or dust phase, in which the \cech complex consists mostly of small disconnected particles and very few holes, Theorem 3.2 in \cite{kahle_random_2011} states that for $ 1 \le k \le d-1$,

-for some constant $D_k$ defined in an integral form and related to the $\gamma_k$ of our Theorem \ref{thm:mean_crit}.
+for some constant $D_k$ defined in an integral form and related to the $\mu_k$ of our Theorem \ref{thm:mean_subcrit}.
 In \cite{kahle_limit_2010} the subcritical phase is explored in more detail, and limit theorems analogous to those of Theorem \ref{thm:dist_subcrit} are proved.
 Combining their results with those in Section \ref{sec:results_subcrit}, observe that the $\Nk$ and the $\beta_{k-1,n}$ exhibit similar limiting behavior, and are $O(\factor)$.
-Furthermore, we can summarize the relationship between the different $\Nk$ and $\bk$ as follows:

-where $\approx$ means `same order of magnitude' and $k_c$ is as in \eqref{kc:def}.
-For $k>k_c$ all terms are zero with high probability, which, as before, grow with $k$.
+Furthermore, based on the expected values, we can informally summarize the relationship between the different $\Nk$ and $\bk$ as follows: \beq \eeq where by $a_n\approx b_n$ we mean that $a_n/b_n \to c\in(0,\infty)$ and by $a_n \gg b_n$ we mean that $a_n/b_n \to \infty$, and $k_c$ is as in \eqref{kc:def}.
+For $k>k_c$ all terms are zero with high probability that grows with $k$.

-Recall that Morse theory tells us that each critical point of index $k$ contribute either $+1$ to $\beta_{k,n}$ or $-1$ to $\beta_{k-1,n}$.
-Splitting $\Nk$ accordingly as $\Nk = \Nk^+ + \Nk^-$, the diagram implies that $\Nk^- \gg \Nk^+$.
+Recall that Morse theory tells us that each critical point of index $k$ contributes either $+1$ to $\beta_{k,n}$ or $-1$ to $\beta_{k-1,n}$ (see \eqref{eq:morse_betti_inc},\eqref{eq:morse_betti_dec}).
+Splitting $\Nk$ accordingly as $\Nk = \Nk^+ + \Nk^-$, the diagram \eqref{eq:Nk_diagram} implies that $\Nk^- \gg \Nk^+$.
 In other words, most of the critical points of index $k$ destroy homology generators rather than create new ones.

 For the other regimes, making statements about the \cech complex becomes extremely difficult, and thus the theory is still incomplete.